Aeolus Haoji: Aeolus L8

 On 1 August 2025, Dongfeng launched the L8, the plug-in hybrid version of the Haoji.
-It features a restyled exterior that is 42 mm longer and 25 mm shorter, but other dimensions remain unchanged.
+It features a restyled exterior that is 42 mm longer and 25 mm lower, but other dimensions remain unchanged.

 The front features a grille-less design with a lower air intake, while the corners have air curtain vents.
 It uses a split-headlight design, with the beams located in the vent area while the top features daytime running lights consisting of a light bar and a customizable grid of LEDs.
 The doors feature pocket-style handles, and it is equipped with 19-inch wheels.
 The rear features taillights consisting of a light bar with a customizable array of LEDs similar to the front.
 The bumper has a contrasting two-tone black design, and it has a twin-peaked spoiler.

 It is equipped with a plug-in hybrid powertrain using a 1.5-liter turbocharged engine outputting 113 kW.
 It is equipped with an LFP battery supplied by CALB.